What is magnesium and what is it good for?

 - vasodilation.

-How much magnesium we need to get is controlled by our gender and age.
+How much magnesium we need to get is determined by our gender and age.
 For women and girls over 14 years of age, a daily intake of 280 milligrams is recommended, for men and boys over 14 years of age, 350 milligrams per day is recommended.